What is Anemia?

 - Report of fatigue and lack of energy.

-- Client will verbalize use of energy conservation principles.
+- Client will verbalize understanding on the use of energy conservation principles.

 - Client will verbalize reduction of fatigue, as evidenced by reports of increased energy and ability to perform desired activities.